pincoin/withthai-lang/README.md

 Pull Requst, your help or any contribution is always welcome.

-We study Thai for Korean students together.
+We hope Korean students to learn Thai with better text or media materials for free.

+Of course, it does not mean that our all service is free.